Water is one of B.C.’s most important resources that must be stewarded appropriately.

 Explore an interactive map showing surface water quality monitoring sites:

-Explore an interactive map showing groundwater wells and their water levels:
+Explore an interactive map showing groundwater wells, their water levels and water quality monitoring data: